The Fat Blue Line

 "The Fat Blue Line" is the third episode of the thirty-first season of the American animated television series The Simpsons, and the 665th episode overall.
 It aired in the United States on Fox on October 13, 2019.
-The writer was Bill Odenkirk.
+The episode was directed by Mike Frank Polcino and written by Bill Odenkirk.
 The title is a pun of the law enforcement phrase The Thin Blue Line.

+In this episode, Chief Wiggum helps Fat Tony prove his innocence when he is accused of robbing people.
+Bob Odenkirk guest starred as Fat Tony's lawyer.
+Actor Jason Momoa appeared as himself.
+The episode received positive reviews.

 Plot

 The Simpson family goes to the San Castellaneta street festival, dedicated to the Italian culture, while Fat Tony meets with his uncle.
 Mayor Quimby introduces Jason Momoa who tells the story of Ignatius Castellaneta.

 At the gathering of money for Jesus, the people at the festival were robbed.
 At the Police Station, Lenora Carter takes the case in hand, diminishing Chief Wiggum's job.
 As bait for the robber, Homer is taken, due to this big butt being the biggest in town, setting a wallet with a tracking device in his pocket.

 After Homer is pickpocketed in the underground, the police follow the device to storage full of wallets when a door opens and Fat Tony and his uncle get framed being the culprit while Wiggum is depressed due to being put aside on the case.

 At the Springfield Penitentiary (Sideshow Bob escapes from it but gets hit by a rake truck), Fat Tony prays to God to help him out of it while Wiggum on the other side prays to God to help him in his own situation, and Homer prays him to bring back plastic straws.

-Louie brings in his lawyer, who constantly gets him out of guilty crimes, But upon hearing he's innocent, he leaves while Wiggum watches an interview with Tony saying he'll never commit the pickpocket crime, so he goes to his jail and says to Tony he'll get him out if he convinces him he's innocent.
+Louie brings in his lawyer, who constantly gets him out of guilty crimes, but he leaves upon hearing that he's innocent.
+Meanwhile, Wiggum watches an interview with Tony saying he'll never admit to pickpocketing.
+Wiggum says he will get him out if Tony can prove his innocence.

 Tony shows him what he does every day at the time of the crime, singing in his room alone.
 Tony agrees to put on a wire and goes to Luigi's to find out who framed him.
-Frankie the Squealer reveals to him it was Johnny Tightlips who betrayed him and become the Springfield Mafia boss.
+Frankie the Squealer reveals it was Johnny Tightlips who betrayed him and had become the Springfield Mafia boss.
 Homer enters the room by mistake when police intervene on the scene and is hit by a bullet in the butt.
 Wiggum sucks it out.
 At the Springfield General Hospital, Homer wakes up safe.
 At the station, Wiggum regains his confidence.

 In the end, Fat Tony, Homer, and Wiggum share a toast on the successful operation at Giuseppe's.